justinm/pdkit/docs/overwritting.md

 # Overwriting package.json fields

-Since PDKit uses multiple merge strategies, you can merge and/or override generated fields as needed using the ManifestEntry construct.
+Since StackGen uses multiple merge strategies, you can merge and/or override generated fields as needed using the ManifestEntry construct.
 For example

 ```typescript